damienbod/Localization.SqlLocalizer.docs/docs/source/docs/configuration.rst

 Configuration
 =======================================

+The following configurations can be set in the ConfigureServices method in the Startup.cs file.

 .. highlight:: csharp

 The LocalizationModelContext needs to be added to the services.
 You need to then decide which database is to be used.
 Because the context is in a separate assembly, if you are using migrations, you need to define the MigrationsAssembly propety.